syncfusion-content/windowsforms-docs/WindowsForms/Menus/KeyBoard-Support.md

 ## Displaying Mnemonic in menu items

-The menu items suports to add mnemonic text.
+The menu items supports to add mnemonic text.
 As usual, the required mnemonic character is appended with `&` symbol in the `Text` property of the menu item.
-This character can be made visibile all the time using the `ShowMnemonicUnderlinesAlways` property of the menu item.
+This character can be made visible all the time using the `ShowMnemonicUnderlinesAlways` property of the menu item.

 The below snippet shows the drop down item is applied with the mnemonics.